vitest-dev/vitest/docs/guide/browser/context.md

 ---
-title: Context | Browser Mode
+title: Context API | Browser Mode
 ---

-# Context
+# Context API

 Vitest exposes a context module via `@vitest/browser/context` entry point.
 As of 2.0, it exposes a small set of utilities that might be useful to you in tests.